ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 3. Click **Add**, fill in the name.
 In the **Features** tab select all items and mark them as **Read-Only**.
 These permissions from the **Extended Commands** tab are needed (only if Gaia acts as a management server): `fwm` and `ipf_pdp`.

-4. If you have VSX firewall in your network, you have to set **Virtual-System** feature to **Read-Write** (we call `set virtual-system \<ID>` to switch to proper virtual system).
+4. If you have VSX firewall in your network, you must set **Virtual-System** feature to **Read-Write** (we call `set virtual-system \<ID>` to switch to proper virtual system).
 This allows IPF just to change context and can’t be used for anything